Jack Grout: Instructor

-Coaching Jack Nicklaus

 Grout and Nicklaus worked together as coach and student from the time Nicklaus began golf in 1950.
 They developed a unique arrangement where Nicklaus would visit Grout at the start of each new season to review fundamentals, virtually from scratch.
 Nicklaus would consult Grout periodically for tune-ups and minor modifications, away from the Tour, if he was struggling for form, but Nicklaus primarily stayed with the knowledge he acquired with Grout.
-Grout made annual visits to the Masters, U.S. Open and PGA Championship, but seldom instructed Nicklaus at major tournament sites.
+Grout made annual visits to the Masters, U.S. Open, and PGA Championship but seldom instructed Nicklaus at major tournament sites.
 Grout believed in self-sufficiency, that a golfer had to be in charge of his own swing.
 His conviction was that a golfer could achieve his full potential only by being self-reliant.
 He is quoted as saying: "The golfer who must fall back on a teacher every time any little thing sours in his game cannot but have a limited future."

 Nicklaus would recall his teacher this way: “He knew the golf swing probably as well as any instructor ever has.
 But I think his greatest gift to his students was his belief in them and his ability to get them to believe in themselves.
 He wanted you not only to be skilled technically, but also to be so confident of your skills that you could identify and fix your own swing flaws even in the heat of battle, even without him there by your side.
 In other words, Jack Grout worked to be dispensable.
 He wanted his students to be able to function at the highest level without him.”